desmond-ong/QualtricsToR/README.md

 1) Because of security issues, I don't want users to hardcode their API Tokens and Survey IDs into the function.
 Instead, edit the `sample_apiTokenFile` with your API Token and Survey ID.
 Rename it "apiTokenFile" (or whatever you wish, I'm assuming it's "apiTokenFile"), and make sure that this file is never committed to a public repo.

 2) In your R script, import the helper function.
-It takes in one argument, which is the "apiTokenFile".
-After you call it, it should do everything for you (request an export, check that the export is ready for download, download the zip file, unzip the zip file, read the csv into R after removing the 2nd and 3rd row):
+It takes in one argument, the "apiTokenFile".
+After you call the function, it should do everything for you (request an export, check that the export is ready for download, download the zip file, unzip the zip file, read the csv into R after removing the 2nd and 3rd row):
 ```r
 source("downloadDataFromQualtrics.r")
 dSurvey = downloadDataFromQualtrics("apiTokenFile")